 longest_valid_segement_fraction defines the discretization of robot motions used for collision checking, and greatly affects the performance and reliability of OMPL-based solutions.
 A

-motion in this context can be thought of as an edge between two nodes in a graph, where nodes are discretized robot states that randomly sampled and collision checked for validity.
+motion in this context can be thought of as an edge between two nodes in a graph, where nodes are waypoints along a trajectory.
 The default motion collision checker in OMPL simply discretizes the edge into a number of sub-states to collision check.
 Currently no continuous collision checking is available in OMPL/MoveIt!, though this is an area of current discussion.

 A quick analysis of the effect of this parameter on two of the MoveIt! tutorial examples is documented here.